In this post, you will see a bear bonnet with ears pattern

 - Sew in any loose threads.

-- Sew the ears to the hat wherever you would like them to be, I normally sew then about 2 inches from the front edge, as I like them to be near the front of the bonnet.
+- Sew the ears to the baby bear bonnet wherever you would like them to be, I normally sew them about 2 inches from the front edge, as I like them to be near the front of the bonnet.